ibm-cloud-docs/account/manageorg.md

     Any changes that you make apply to all users in the org.

-  * To delete an org, contact [Support](/docs/get-support?topic=get-support-getting-customer-support).
-    {: #deleteorgs}

-    When an org is deleted, all the spaces and resources within the org are also deleted.
-This action can't be reversed.

   * To delete a space, select the org in which the space is assigned.
 Then, click the Actions icon ![Action icon](../icons/action-menu-icon.svg), and select **Delete**.

     When you delete a space, all included resources and users are also deleted.
+You can delete spaces but not orgs.

   * To edit user roles at the org level, click the Actions icon ![Action icon](../icons/action-menu-icon.svg), and select **Users**.
     {: #listmembers}